- Latin America

-Around the world there are many countries where schools will interview and hire teachers in advance before they leave their home countries.
-From Asia to Latin America you have options!
+Around the world, there are many countries where schools interview and hire teachers in advance before they leave their home countries.
+From Asia to Latin America, you have options.
 Take a look at each Country Profile below to learn more, or reference our Country Comparison Chart.

 China - China is the largest single job market in the world for English teachers.
 Most teachers receive reimbursed airfare and free, furnished housing.

 Hong Kong - One of the world's great hubs of commerce, culture and cuisine, Hong Kong employs more than 8,000 foreign English teachers annually.

 Indonesia - Want to teach in a tropical island nation in the heart of Southeast Asia?